Welcome to the Land of Eternal Spring: Guatemala City Airport

 • Share Your Travel Details

-This way your loved ones have a general idea of where you’ll be in case they can’t get in touch with you.
-It’s also a good back up if you happen to lose details along the way.
+This way, your loved ones have a general idea of where you’ll be in case they can’t get in touch with you.
+It’s also a good backup if you happen to lose details along the way.

 We hope this blog helped to answer any questions that you may have had about traveling to Guatemala.
-We know that landing in a new place is always an exciting, and sometimes, an overwhelming transition.
+We know that landing in a new place is always an exciting and sometimes an overwhelming transition.

 When you join us on a tour, we take care of all the details from arrival to departure.
 You can sit back, relax, and enjoy the ride!
 And if you have any questions, feel free to reach out!